NCWWI Workforce Excellence Site Overview:

-- Hard working, caring, and committed staff supportive of the organization’s mission.
+- Hard working, caring, and committed staff willing to improve the organization’s mission

-- Strong relationships with key University Partner, providers, and courts.
+- Strong relationships with key university partner, providers, and community partners

-- Lack of frequency, availability, and accessibility of supervisors.
+- Lack of availability and accessibility of supervisors

-- Integrating inclusive and racially equitable practices in agency and with families.
+- Integrating inclusivity and racially equitable practices in the agency and with families and the community

 - The University of Pittsburgh has awarded stipends to 14 students and 6 have graduated.
 These students are new to child welfare.

-- Implementation Team meets monthly to assess workforce needs, plan strategies, and support implementation work of Action Teams.
+- The Implementation Team meets monthly to assess workforce needs, discuss strategies, and support the Leadership Academy and the work of Action Teams

-- Provide supervisors with formal supervision, feedback, and tools; training and coaching to support reflective practices around racism and implicit bias; and opportunities to think critically about practice and structural racism.
+- Action Teams focus on supervision, strategies, and data to support practices around racism and implicit bias; the teams use Pathway to Change to think critically about supervision and race equity